the-doctor1994/team-heart-of-gold/docs/fspec/functional_specification.md

 -->
 ##Use Cases
 1. Javaris Jamar Javarison-Lamar is freshmen student at UMass and is overwhelmed by the difficulty of his college courses.
 He is looking for some people to study with in several of his classes however, nobody in his dorm shares any of his classes making it difficult to meet up with people in person to complete homework.
 Luckily for Javaris, he can use StudyBuddy to ease his problems.
 He simply creates an account and completes his profile and is now ready to meet with people to study with.
 2. D’Squarious Green Jr. is a physics student who decided to drop his linear algebra class within the add/drop period.
-Unfortunately for X-Wing @Alliciousness, D’Squarious’s <b>"Study Buddy"</b> for that class, he will no longer be able to do his homework with him anymore.
+Unfortunately for X-Wing @Alliciousness, D’Squarious’s StudyBuddy for that class, he will no longer be able to do his homework with him anymore.
 He goes on to his StudyBuddy profile and removes linear algebra from his currently enrolled classes.
 X-Wing gets a notification from StudyBuddy telling him that D’Squarious is no longer available for studying.
 3. Tyroil Smoochie-Wallace and L’Carpetron Dookmarriot have moved off campus for the semester making it difficult for them to work with their study group from last semester.
 In order for them to find new a new study group they want to use StudyBuddy and get together with some other off-campus students.
 To do so, they simply go onto their StudyBuddy profile and edit their campus location and how far they are willing to travel (luckily, Tyroil owns his own car making travel not much of an issue).
 4. Fudge has returned to college after a successful summer interning for Squeeps Inc. He would like to update his bio to reflect his newfound experience in biochemical engineering.
 Fudge signs in to StudyBuddy and adds a paragraph about his new professional experience to his bio, and is immediately 10x more popular on StudyBuddy.
 5. J’dinkalage Morgoone and Torque Lewith are looking to meet new people.
 They are both in a large Bosnian Film Theory lecture, and are struggling with the subtleties of some of the assignments.
 None of their friends are taking the class with them, and they would like to find some classmates to work with.
 They sign on to StudyBuddy and create a new study group that is open to new members, and find Nyquillus Dillwad, a Bosnian film genius who is looking to share his wisdom with his less cultured classmates.
 6. Davoin Shower-Handel has entered all of his currently enrolled classes and study habits into his StudyBuddy profile.
 He has completed his bio, and is ready to put himself out there and meet some study buddies.
 As he looks through the buddies that StudyBuddy believes will be compatible with him, Davoin discovers Hingle McCringleberry.
-Hingle is everything Davoin has ever searched for in a <b>"Study Buddy"</b> -- he likes to work in a quiet environment, he is a visual learner, and he can meet at all of the same times as Davoin.
+Hingle is everything Davoin has ever searched for in a StudyBuddy -- he likes to work in a quiet environment, he is a visual learner, and he can meet at all of the same times as Davoin.
 Davoin elects to match with Hingle, and hopes Hingle will do the same.
 7. Jackmerius Tacktheritrix and Leoz Maxwell Jilliumz have mutually chosen to become study buddies, after StudyBuddy’s algorithms suggested that they might be compatible.
 StudyBuddy has connected them by sharing the contact information they provided for sharing with their matches.
 Jackmerius anxiously sends Leoz a hopeful email asking to arrange a study meeting.
 8. D’marcus Williams, Ibrahim Moizoos, and Quatro Quatro have all decided to form a study group.
 They need to study for their Thursday afternoon final in sports management and, because they are playing in the the looming East-West bowl, they are all on tight schedules.
 Luckily, they were able to find people with compatible study habits through StudyBuddy and can now contact one-another to set up a time, date, and meeting place that works for them.
 Using the contact information they shared on StudyBuddy, they decide to meet on Wednesday night at the library and have an all-night study session.